* Nadal stunned by Belgian Darcis in straight sets

 Third seed Maria Sharapova, let her tennis do the talking as she put aside a verbal spat with world number one Serena Williams to beat Frenchwoman Kristina Mladenovic 7-6(5) 6-3.

 For the second year running Nadal’s defeat left a huge hole in the men’s draw and raised inevitable questions about the state of the 27-year-old’s knees.

 After defeat by Rosol last year he was sidelined for seven months before returning in February this year.

 His comeback has been nothing short of spectacular with seven titles in nine tournaments, including this month at the French Open where he became the first man to win a single grand slam tournament eight times.

-However, he failed to play a grasscourt warm-up event after withdrawing from Halle and looked way short of his best against Darcis who seized his chance in style.
+However, he failed to play a grasscourt warm-up event after withdrawing from Halle and it showed as he looked way short of his best against Darcis who seized his chance in ruthless.